Midohajhouj/Ghost-Framework/README.md

 ## 💂 Logs

-All logs are saved in `ghost_framework.log` for detailed debugging.
+All logs are saved in `ghost_framework.log` in /opt/Ghost-Framework for detailed debugging.
 The log file records:

 Connection Attempts: Details on successful/failed connections to devices.